swestenhoff/BioXFEL_Tutorial/README.md

 Change directory to the quick_check (cd quick_check)

-Tutorial 1: Compute and compare pcc of observed and calculated DED maps
+Tutorial 1: Compute and compare pcc of observed and calculated DED maps Files and folders: dark.pdb           #dark refined pdb refine.mtz         #refine.mtz with dark phases 1ps_extra_25.mtz   #extrapolated mtz file with 25 activation factor 1ps.pdb            #File from the literature (Elin et. al.,) 1ps.pdb_wd.map     #Calculated DED map calc_dmap_b2.sh    #Script to calculate calculated DED map mock-dark and mock-dark.f #Fortran programs to be used for calculated DED map pcc/
+  1ps.pdb_wd.map   # calculated 1ps DED map
+  1ps_wd.map       # observed 1ps DED map
+  pcc_all.sh       # Script to calculate pcc
+  pcc.inp          # input file generted from the script and will be input to the mock-dark
+    /pcc_out/      # pcc folder
+      1ps.pdb_wd.map   # calculated 1ps DED map
+      1ps_wd.map       # observed 1ps DED map
+      pcc_all.sh   # pcc script
+      pcc.inp      #input file to the RDiff fortran program /pcc_out/    #Directory created from the pcc script
+      pcc_summary.txt #all the calues around selected region of comparision will be stored here RDiffCCP4    # Fortran program for pcc calculation RDiffCCP4.f work/             # All the files from the aboec script

 All the relevant files are in the BioXFEL_directories